hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/055_More_on_Sources_and_Sinks.md

 source, but with a different twist: it's more of a "manually distributed" resource.
 Each member will access its own local filesystem, which means there will be no contention, but there will also be no global coordination of the data.
-When used as a sink, you'll have to manually gather all the pieces from around the cluster, and in the role of a source you have to prepare the files on each member so it gets its part of the data.
+To use it as a source, you have to prepare the files on each machine so each Jet member gets its part of the data.
+When used as a sink, you'll have to manually gather all the pieces that Jet created around the cluster.

 ## What about Data Locality?